younesbelkada/CGG_test/README.md

 ```
 #### Results

 After training few epochs, the results are not good for the class 1.
-The mean IoU at epoch .. is around .. .
+The mean IoU at epoch 5 is around 0.0001 .
 One thing that could explain this fact is that we do not use weighted loss.
 The classes are unbalanced and one may use weighted loss for this task.
+One also may tune the learning rate or use the dice loss + crossentropy loss for this task.